A measurement of the Galactic plane mass density from binary pulsar accelerations: Introduction

 Here, we analyze line-of-sight accelerations of fourteen pulsar systems in binaries that have precise measurements of their orbital periods ($P_{b}$) and rate of change in the orbital period ($\dot{P_{b}}$).
-We determine the radial and vertical Galactic accelerations by fitting a low-order polynomial to the data.
+We determine the radial and vertical Galactic accelerations of binary pulsars, and fit these values as a low-order polynomial as a function of $R$ and $z$ to measure the local potential and its derivatives.
 Given these accelerations, we use the Poisson equation to determine the mid-plane density, and accounting for the baryon density from recent work \citep{McKee2015,Bien2014}, we then determine the local dark matter density.
-Our measurement of the local dark matter density can be used to interpret direct detection measurements of dark matter to ultimately understand the nature of the dark matter particle \citep{Read2014}.
-We also compare the line-of-sight accelerations to static models, as well as to interacting simulations of the Milky Way.
+Measurements of the local dark matter density can be used to interpret direct detection measurements of dark matter to ultimately understand the nature of the dark matter particle \citep{Read2014}.